Tag Archives: Naomie Harris

 Black And Blue (2019), Naomie Harris, Sony Pictures Entertainment

-The race and subsequent pursuit does happen.
+The race and subsequent pursuit do happen.
 It’s just that the end result isn’t as gripping as I’d hoped.
 The acting isn’t bad, but the story and execution certainly could have been stronger.
-Especially since soon after the film started and throughout, it felt as though something important was missing, and nothing refreshingly clever and / or new happened.
+Especially since, soon after the film started and throughout, it felt as though something important was missing, and nothing refreshingly clever and or new happened.

-I really wanted Black and Blue to join Training Day (2001) on my list of favourite cop movies.
-However, even though both films share commonalities in theme / story, the gap between the two movies is simply too large – because Training Day is far more engrossing, cleverly written and well executed.
+I wanted Black and Blue to join Training Day (2001) on my list of favourite cop movies.
+However, even though both films share commonalities in theme/story, the gap between them is simply too large.
+Training Day is far more engrossing, cleverly written and well-executed.
 Plus, Ethan Hawke’s character didn’t make any decisions that had me mad.
-Whereas Harris’s character did some thing’s that could hardly be excused by her rookie status.
-Or maybe I’ve simply watched too many cop movies.
+Whereas Harris’s character did some things that could hardly be excused by her rookie status.
+Or, maybe I’ve simply watched too many cop movies.

-I did actually like aspects of the way Black ad Blue handled Harris’s character’s ‘identity crisis,’ which really says more about her acting than anything else.
+I did like aspects of the way Black and Blue handled Harris’s character’s ‘identity crisis,’ which really says more about her acting than anything else.
 Also, there were moments within Black and Blue that had me thinking, ‘Yes!
-This is when things really get good‘.
+This is when things really get good.’
 But the movie never went to the point of having a scene that I could choose as my favourite moment.

 Watch it if you’re super curious.
 Otherwise, maybe just rewatch Training Day.